fluxcd/website/content/en/flux/integrations/gcp.md

 > but Flux also uses it to identify the GCP Service Account to impersonate in
 > non-GKE clusters.
 This is for providing users with a seamless experience.

-At the moment, the GCS integration with the `Bucket` API and the Pub/Sub integration with the `Provider` API **do not support** configuring authentication through Workload Identity Federation at the object level.
-Support for these integrations will be introduced in Flux v2.7.

 #### For GCP Service Account Keys

 All GCP integrations except for GAR and GKE support configuring